Murders of Jan Pietrzak and Quiana Jenkins-Pietrzak: Background

-Death
+Deaths

 On October 15, 2008, a group of four Marines entered the Pietrzak home.
 It was not initially known how they managed to get in as Jenkins-Pietrzak was very careful about security and had equipped the house with an alarm.
 Later, it was alleged that Tyrone Miller forced entry into the residence by pointing a shotgun at Pietrzak.

 After a short skirmish, the couple were bound with duct tape and gagged.
-Jenkins-Pietrzak was then sexually assaulted as her husband was forced to watch.
+Jenkins-Pietrzak was then sexually assaulted and raped as her husband was forced to watch.
 Finally, both were shot in the head, execution-style.
 Several small fires were set in the home in an apparent attempt to destroy evidence of the crime.

 Lance Cpl.
 Emrys John, age 18, of Maryland, Lance Cpl.
 Kesaun Sykes, age 21, of California, Pvt.
 Kevin Darnell Cox, 20, of Tennessee, and Lance Cpl.
 Tyrone Miller, age 20, of North Carolina were charged with the murders.
-Two of the four Marines charged in the execution-style murders worked for Pietrzak.
-Three of the suspects claim that the shooter was 18-year-old John.
+Two of them had worked for Pietrzak.
+Three of the suspects claim that the shooter was John.
 Miller and Cox have reportedly confessed to the murders, although all four suspects have accused the others of raping Jenkins-Pietrzak.
 Shortly before the murder, John posted "Chillin waitin 4 da killin" on his MySpace page.